twbs/release/README.md

 ## Release plan

-New releases of Bootstrap are made from the `master` branch to the _Active_ major version.
+New releases of Bootstrap are made from the `main` branch to the _Active_ major version.
 At times to be determined by the release working group, major versions will be frozen and transitioned to _Long Term Support_ (LTS).
-A long term support branch will be forked from `master`, making way for semver-major changes to be made on `master` and a new _Active_ major version to be prepared.
+A long term support branch will be forked from `main`, making way for semver-major changes to be made on `main` and a new _Active_ major version to be prepared.

 A version in _Long Term Support_ should not have new features landed without a compelling reason.
 It may continue to receive: